mmacgilvray18/Phospho_Network/pcsf/README.md

 ## cluster
-The scripts in this subdirectory are provided for transparency and are intended to show in detail how Omics Integrator was run.
+The scripts in this subdirectory are provided for transparency and are intended to show in detail how Omics Integrator was run on a high-throughput computing cluster.
 They are not runnable on a new system without minor modifications.
 The scripts assume that Omics Integrator and msgsteiner have been installed, and the paths are required in `submit_wrapper_031717.sh`.
 They use the [HTCondor](https://research.cs.wisc.edu/htcondor/) queuing system, but this can be substituted by replacing the `condor_submit` calls in `submit_wrapper_031717.sh` with the appropriate submit commands for a different queuing system.
-Then can also be run locally by calling `run_PCSF_031717.sh` directly instead of submitting a batch job.
+They can also be run locally by calling `run_PCSF_031717.sh` directly instead of submitting a batch job.

 The overall workflow first submits a series of HTCondor jobs with